zo0o0ot/hacktoberfest-issue-howto/README.md

 * Trying, potentially failing, trying again, lather, rinse, repeat.
 * Creating the solution.
 * Testing your solution.
-* Commiting your changes and giving the commit a descriptive name
+* Committing your changes and giving the commit a descriptive name
 * Opening up a pull request
 * Discussing your pull request
 * Potentially make changes to your pull request.